 Members of the Armed Forces and Crown Servants with automatic right of entry to the UK who are able to provide evidence of their relocation can apply for a school place ahead of a move.
 An application can be made as soon as confirmation of the relocation is available.
 For Armed Forces applications we will use the unit posting address when considering the application, until such time as a confirmed home address can be provided.
-For Crown Servants an address the child is returning to.
+For Crown Servants an address can only be used if there is evidence of the address the child is returning to.